Helping your Children Manage Back to School Anxiety

 It’s That Time Again…

 School supply sales, summer reading lists and pre-season sports practices are all reminders that your 2-month vacation is coming to an end.
 For students of all ages, transitioning back to school can be associated with a host of emotions ranging from anticipation and discomfort to anxiety and worry.
-In our practice, we are often talking to families about how to prepare and manage this back to school period.
-The following is a list of strategies that we have found to be most helpful in this process.
+In our practice, we are often talking to families about how to prepare and manage this back-to-school period.

 • Maintain Structure – It is essential to maintain structure and routine throughout the summer.
 As much as kids and teens want to relax and move away from the busyness of the school year, camps, part-time jobs and volunteer work provides a sense of consistency and predictability as well as opportunities to develop other important skill areas.